 The elements of the diagram are easy to recognize and it is straightforward to make changes e.g. to the label text using any text editor.
 It is less straightforward, however, to alter the geometry of the diagram, i.e. to move vertices and propagators.

-The new tool FeynEdit lets the user:
+The FeynEdit tool lets the user:

-- copy-and-paste the Large Code into the lower panel of the editor,
+- copy-and-paste the ETEX code into the lower panel of the editor,

 - visualize the diagram,

 - modify it using the mouse, and finally

 - copy-and-paste it back into the text.